OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 Runmode AutoFp::

 	management-cpu-set - used for management (example - flow.managers, flow.recyclers)
-	recive-cpu-set - used for receive and decode detect-cpu-set - used for streamtcp,detect,output(logging),reject
+	receive-cpu-set - used for receive and decode worker-cpu-set - used for streamtcp,detect,output(logging),reject

 Rumode Workers::

 	management-cpu-set - used for management (example - flow.managers, flow.recyclers)
-	detect-cpu-set - used for receive,streamtcp,decode,detect,output(logging),respond/reject
+	worker-cpu-set - used for receive,streamtcp,decode,detect,output(logging),respond/reject

 IPS mode